-- Faculty who wish to propose development of an online course for the Regents Online
+- Faculty who wish to propose development of an online course for the TN eCampus course should:

-- Check the existing ROCC courses and programs (ROCC Courses and Programs) to determine if the course has been developed and to determine for what program the course should be designed.
+- Check the existing TN eCampus courses and programs (TN eCampus Courses and Programs) to determine if the course has been developed and to determine for what program the course should be proposed.

 - Confirm that the course for proposal has been approved by the MTSU Curriculum Committee or the MTSU Graduate Council, as appropriate.

-- Complete the ROCC Course Proposal Form and Syllabus (using required template) and follow the instructions for submission*.
+- Complete the TN eCampus Electronic Course Development Proposal Form and Syllabus (using required template) and follow the instructions for submission*.

-- Proposals are not accepted for courses which require a prerequisite unless the prerequisite is already in the ROCC course inventory.
+- Proposals are not accepted for courses which require a prerequisite unless the prerequisite is already in the TN eCampus course inventory.

 - Proposals are only accepted from universities for 3000- and 4000-level courses.
 Community colleges have first choice of 1000- and 2000-level course development.

-- *Submission of a Course Proposal to the ROCC does not guarantee course development approval.
+*Submission of a Course Development Proposal to the TN eCampus does not guarantee course development approval.